 The interpretation of $\matr{A}$ and $\bb$ depends on the application, while the hyperparameter $t$ is either preselected or estimated with data-driven methods such as cross-validation.

 Estimating the appropriate hyperparameter can prove challenging in practice.
 The standard approach is to construct a \emph{regularization path}.
-To do so, one first selects a sequence $\{t^{(k)}\}_{k=0}^{K}$, one then computes the corresponding solutions $\{\bx^{s}(t^{(k)},\bb)\}_{k=0}^{K}$ to~\eqref{eq:BPDN_primal}, and one finally chooses the hyperparameter that gives the preferred solution.
-Different methods differ in how they select the hyperparameters and compute the solutions, but in any case, constructing a regularization path entails solving~\eqref{eq:BPDN_primal} accurately for many hyperparameters.
+To do so, one first selects a sequence $\{t^{(k)}\}_{k=0}^{K}$, one then computes the corresponding solutions $\{\bx^{s}(t^{(k)},\bb)\}_{k=0}^{K}$ to~\eqref{eq:lasso_primal}, and one finally chooses the hyperparameter that gives the preferred solution.
+Different methods differ in how they select the hyperparameters and compute the solutions, but in any case, constructing a regularization path entails solving~\eqref{eq:lasso_primal} accurately for many hyperparameters.
 This approach can therefore become time-consuming and computationally intensive when the dimensions $m$ and $n$ are high.
-This issue has stimulated significant research to develop efficient and accurate algorithms for solving~\eqref{eq:BPDN_primal} in high dimensions~\cite{osborne2000new,osborne2000lasso,efron2004least,daubechies2004iterative,friedman2007pathwise,donoho2008fast,beck2009fast,chambolle2016introduction,bringmann2018homotopy}.
+This issue has stimulated significant research to develop efficient and accurate algorithms for solving~\eqref{eq:lasso_primal} in high dimensions~\cite{osborne2000new,osborne2000lasso,efron2004least,daubechies2004iterative,friedman2007pathwise,donoho2008fast,beck2009fast,bringmann2018homotopy}.

-While many algorithms have been proposed for BPDN, they invariably suffer from drawbacks and must either favor efficiency at the expense of accuracy or vice versa.
-As such, the state-of-the-art algorithms remain ineffective for high-dimensional applications where accurate solutions are required in a reasonable amount of computational time.
-In this work, we address this issue and propose an exact and efficient algorithm for BPDN using differential inclusions.
-Our detailed analysis and results yield Algorithm~1 below.
-It computes an exact pair of primal and dual solutions to BPDN, numerically up to machine precision, is amenable to computing regularization paths, and is very fast.
+While many algorithms have been proposed for the lasso, they invariably suffer from drawbacks and must either favor efficiency over accuracy or vice versa.
+State-of-the-art algorithms therefore remain ineffective for high-dimensional applications requiring accurate solutions in a reasonable amount of computational time.
+We address this issue in this work and present a fast algorithm for solving the lasso problem exactly using differential inclusions.
+Our analysis and results yield Algorithm~\ref{alg:lasso}.
+It computes an exact pair of primal and dual solutions to the lasso problem, numerically up to machine precision, is amenable to computing regularization paths, and is very fast.